robinkarim/Production-Book/docs/cid/quick-start-cloud-id-virtual-dev-kit.rst

 D.  Next, you will see a screen requesting a **Product Batch ID**.
 The Product Batch ID should be pre-populated.
 Tap **Add** to confirm the provisioning step.

-E.  The system will provide you with an indication of success.
+E.  You’ll now see the batch listed on the **Binding** page.

 By scanning this QR code you’ve now bound your devices with CIRRENT™ Cloud ID, and provisioned your devices into your Product Cloud.
-Let’s take a look at the results in the CIRRENT™ Console:
+Let’s take a look at the results in the Infineon OSTS Console:

 **> Complete these steps using a PC and browser**

-A.  Navigate to Device Management and Cloud ID.
+A.  From the Infineon OSTS Console landing page navigate to **CIRRENT™ Cloud ID**.
 You can also directly access the page with this URL: https://osts.infineon.com/cloud-id.

-B.  Verify that on the Binding tab, your additional batch of devices is now listed.
+B.  Use the hamburger menu to navigate to the **Binding** tab, where you will see your additional batch of devices is now listed.

-C.  Verify that both the # of Bound Devices counter and the # of Provisioned Devices counter now display the new devices.
+C.  Verify that both the **# of Bound Devices** counter and the **# of Provisioned Devices** counter now display the new devices.

 Step five illustrates the one-step process by which an authorized delegate that operates in a manufacturing environment can ensure a batch of devices is bound with Cloud ID, and also securely provisioned into your Product Cloud.